shuoyuanxu/AprilSlamCPP/Readme.md

 ### Localization

 Localization utilizes prior knowledge of relatively accurate landmark positions.
 It is worth noting that the localization algorithm, **if disabled 'using prior landmarks'**, is capable of performing **real time SLAM**.
 Various optimization techniques and strategies can be employed to balance accuracy and efficiency, which will be discussed in detail in the following sections.
+Run it with this when dealing with recorded bag(roslaunch aprilslamcpp run_localisation.launch 2> >(grep -v TF_REPEATED_DATA buffer_core))

 ## Table of Contents